mmartofel/azure_redhat_openshift/README.md

 ./create_cluster.sh
 ```

-finally you should to receive your Red Hat OpenShift console url and login credentials like the following:
+at the end of the script run you should to receive your Red Hat OpenShift console url and login credentials like the following:

 ```
 To access Red Hat OpenShift console plase direct you browser to the following url: